Student Attendance and Absence

 Absence will not be authorised for reasons such as shopping for uniform, birthdays, day trips, etc. If parents/carers wish their child(ren) to be absent for other reasons, such as compassionate leave, special family events, or to participate in sporting or musical competitions, etc., application should be made in writing, in advance where possible, or by telephone/email to the Attendance Office.

-Click Here to view the Attendance Protocol
+Click Here to view the Attendance and Punctuality Protocol